Comparing Help Desk vs. Desktop Support

 - Questions about using features of workplace apps

-Help desk professionals have a skillset that is heavily oriented toward customer service.
+Help desk professionals have skill sets that are strongly oriented toward customer service.
 They have the training needed to remain patient even when the person calling isn’t 100% sure of the problem’s cause.
 The technician calmly asks questions to determine the underlying issue.

 IT Front Lines

 For simple problems, help desk staff guide employees to the solution, carefully explaining what to do, one step at a time.
 When the issue is more complex, the technician creates a ticket and forwards it to the appropriate department (usually desktop support).
 In other words, the help desk acts as a first line of support.
-This frees up specialized IT professionals for more urgent or difficult tasks.
+This frees up specialized IT professionals for more urgent or difficult tasks and reduces overall downtime.

 Technology Solutions